-You may get radiation inside your body.
-This is also called brachytherapy.
-With the help of an interventional radiologist, a radiation oncologist inserts radiation seeds into the bile duct.
-The seeds are placed as closely as possible to the tumor or into the tumor itself so that fewer normal cells are exposed to radiation.
+Brachytherapy is not used as often as EBRT.
+It may be done by a surgeon or an interventional radiologist and a radiation oncologist.
+The oncologist inserts radiation seeds attached to a wire into the bile duct.
+The seeds are placed as close as possible to the tumor or into the tumor itself.
+This is so that fewer normal cells are exposed to radiation.
 Sometimes a device inserts the seeds.

 A small tube called a percutaneous transhepatic bile duct stent is put in the bile duct through your skin.
 The doctor carefully inserts the wire through your skin.
 It’s guided down the stent to the area where the cancer is located.
 The doctor uses X-rays to guide the placement.
 The part of the tube that extends outside your body is secured to your skin.
 The radioactive material is put into the tumor through the tube.
 You will need to stay in the hospital while the radioactive seeds and tube are in place.
 After a period of time, the doctor carefully removes it using X-rays again as a guide.

 What is the goal of this treatment?